Let's Introduce... Jiang'an District, Wuhan!

 Escaping the concrete jungle that's Guanggu I loved the greener pastures of Hankou's Jiefang Gongyuan to the fullest.
 With the city in my view I made the most of the park life on offer to me, funnily enough the air within the park walls felt easier to breath as pollution isn't a pretty thing to deal with on a daily basis.
 Boating seemed to be all the rage, peddling for victory I left it to the families to do just that!
 Catching a glimpse of a charming looking Bonsai Garden and towering pagoda I lucked out completely, their happened to be a tea house within the Bonsai Garden that overlooked the pagoda.
 Grabbing a seat and my £1.00 refillable thermos of green tea I took some time out to get my head around such a lush park being in the middle of Wuhan's largest and most crowded city district.
 Feeling much less toxic I wanted to see the last bits of the park before the winter sun decided to prematurely set.
 Oh, Jiefang Gongyuan served big even though the fog kept Wuhan under a tight grip!

 I find that exploring around Wuhan takes so much longer than anywhere I have been to, well maybe New York City comes close because this central Chinese city is apparently the same size as London?
 I'll be the judge of that!
 Recognising the aged architectural charms of Gongnongbing Road and the surrounding streets I felt like I was back being all touristy within NYC's Lower East Side.
 Wuhan has an edge that hasn't been rounded off by mass tourism, priding myself for finding these unassuming parts of the city makes feel blessed that this Chinese city hasn't caught up on the China tourism boom.
 Running with that unplanned diversion I forgot about the temple until another time, retracing my steps back to a main road that linked with Line 1 of the Wuhan Metro.
-Things are definitely meant to be with regards to not sticking to my original rigid Hankou travel plan.
+Things are definitely meant to be as I didn't stick to my original rigid Hankou travel plan.
 I had a fair metro ride back to Guanggu, I wasn't quite ready to say goodbye to my weekend yet!
 No way!
+Yes, Wuhan's got hidden depths!

 When it rains in Wuhan it blinding well pours, history has shown that Wuhan was awarded with its own Flood Monument.
 After researching a shortlist of Hankou River Park sights I was sold when I saw the red star wearing Wuhan Flood Monument.
 Located alongside the Hankou Bund, this commemoration to the flood of 1954, its a great place catch views of the city from one angle with the Yangtze River in other direction.
 Keeping within time before the sunset I snapped away like a reporter because I always have to get a worthy photo.
-They must have seen some serious flooding to get such an monument?!
-I previously visited Hankou's River Park in September 2015 with a friend, this time around I took the reigns of my independent visit.
+They must have seen some serious flooding to get such a monument?
+I previously visited Hankou's River Park in September 2015 with a friend, this time around I grabbed the reigns of my independent visit.
 Calling the shots I left the Wuhan Flood Monument in its place to move forth along the iconic Hankou Riverside.
-Nevertheless, I was ever so glad to piece back my Hankou city trips boo!
+Nevertheless, I was so glad to piece back my Hankou path!
+Go!